 Fully scouted and thoroughly handcrafted, that first trip ran like clockwork.
 Yet just a week after it was over, we were already experimenting with how to improve it.
-If there’s one thing we’ve learned over the past 20 years, it’s that no trip is ever “perfect.”
-We’re never happier than when we’re tinkering, tweaking and re-evaluating an itinerary (and not just because it’s an excuse for an extra visit to Provence).
+If there’s one thing we’ve learned over the past 28 years, it’s that no trip is ever “perfect.”
+We’re never happier than when we’re tinkering, tweaking and re-evaluating an itinerary (and not just because it’s an excuse for another visit to Provence).
 Like a centuries-old Provençal farmhouse, our latest trip still offers plenty that would be perfectly familiar to those first guests.
-But it’s also the product of two decades of thoughtful renovation to sharpen its authenticity, enhance its amenities and keep up with changes in how we see the world.
+But it’s also the product of years of thoughtful renovation to sharpen its authenticity, enhance its amenities, and keep up with changes in how we see the world.

-Or think about food culture nowadays: Celebrity chefs abound.
+This also relates to food culture nowadays, where celebrity chefs abound.
 Locally sourced heirloom tomatoes are the rage.
 “You’ve been chopped” is actually part of the lexicon.
-To satisfy our heightened appetite for culinary art, science and fun, we’ve added a memorable gastronomic experience.
-Today, Michelin-starred chef Alain Nicolet invites our guests into his kitchen to tie on an apron, talk technique and cook at his side.
+To satisfy our heightened appetite for culinary art, science, and fun, we make our tour full of memorable gastronomic experiences.
+Michelin-starred chef Alain Nicolet invites our guests into his kitchen to tie on an apron, talk technique, and cook at his side.
 As wonderful as that experience is, the real piece de resistance is the lavish dinner he cooks especially for us.
 Also, as our guests have become more sophisticated and adventurous in their love of wine, we now include local vintages with all dinners.
 The entire week is now a unique tasting experience where we eat like (and with) the locals.

 Most of all, we love how our guests today are more interested than ever in experiential travel and in truly connecting with different people and cultures.
 We’ve grown in that way, as well, thanks to a bigger, richer circle of friends in Provence than we ever could have hoped for in the beginning.
-I’m proud to say we’ve graduated from cordially received visitors to “mon ami” status over these past two decades.
-Our friends are so gracious in how they offer us an intimate look into their lives.
-I think of Isabelle, who is now one of our local Provençal guides.
+I’m proud to say we’ve graduated from cordially received visitors to “mon ami” status over the years.
+Our friends are so gracious in how they offer us an intimate look into their lives, such as Isabelle, who is now one of our local Provençal guides.
 She and her husband, Jean, also happen to be olive oil wizards whose artisanal oils win gold medals in international competitions.
 We always visit their olive press for a personalized tasting.